Evolution (Hollies album): Track listing

 All tracks written by Allan Clarke, Tony Hicks, and Graham Nash.

 US version

 Evolution was also the name of the Hollies' debut album for their new US label, Epic Records.
 But, like many American issues of British albums, this album was remixed using heavy echo and reverb.
 In addition, three songs were left off the album (with only "Carrie Anne" added).

 The cover shown is the US/Canadian cover, which used the same Karl Ferris photograph but differed from the UK cover by dispensing with The Fool's overall cover design.
-Instead, the US/Canadian cover put the Hollies' name on the cover in more conventional psychedelic-influenced lettering, placed the album title on the cover in a normal font, and then overlaid a paisley-patterned image.
+Instead, the US/Canadian cover put the Hollies' name on the cover in different lettering, placed the album title on the cover, and then overlaid a paisley-patterned image.